BeanwareHQ/beanbattery/README.md

 # beanbattery

-a simple battery info viewer written in C++20.
+a simple battery info viewer written in Rust.